TimelyDataflow/differential-dataflow/README.md

 ### Scaling up

-The appealing thing about differential dataflow is that it only does work where things change, so even if there is a lot of data, if not much changes it goes quite fast.
+The appealing thing about differential dataflow is that it only does work where changes occur, so even if there is a lot of data, if not much changes it can still go quite fast.
 Let's scale our 10 nodes and 50 edges up by a factor of one million:

     Running `target/release/examples/degrees 10000000 50000000 1`
     observed: ((1, 336908), (Root, 0), 1)